Angel Oak Mortgage (NYSE:AOMR) Announces Quarterly Earnings Results

-Angel Oak Mortgage (NYSE:AOMR – Get Rating) issued its quarterly earnings results on Tuesday.
-The company reported $0.12 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.39 by ($0.27), MarketWatch Earnings reports.
+Angel Oak Mortgage (NYSE:AOMR – Get Rating) posted its earnings results on Tuesday.
+The company reported $0.12 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.39 by ($0.27), MarketWatch Earnings reports.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
-Stockholders of record on Tuesday, March 22nd will be issued a dividend of $0.45 per share.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
+Investors of record on Tuesday, March 22nd will be paid a $0.45 dividend.
 This represents a $1.80 annualized dividend and a dividend yield of 10.98%.
-The ex-dividend date is Monday, March 21st.
+The ex-dividend date of this dividend is Monday, March 21st.
 This is a boost from Angel Oak Mortgage’s previous quarterly dividend of $0.36.

-Several equities research analysts recently issued reports on the stock.
-Wells Fargo & Company dropped their price target on shares of Angel Oak Mortgage from $23.00 to $21.00 and set an “overweight” rating on the stock in a research note on Wednesday.
-Zacks Investment Research raised Angel Oak Mortgage from a “sell” rating to a “hold” rating in a research report on Tuesday, February 8th.
-Three research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Angel Oak Mortgage presently has an average rating of “Buy” and a consensus price target of $19.50.
+Several research firms have commented on AOMR.
+Zacks Investment Research raised shares of Angel Oak Mortgage from a “sell” rating to a “hold” rating in a research report on Tuesday, February 8th.
+Wells Fargo & Company lowered their target price on shares of Angel Oak Mortgage from $23.00 to $21.00 and set an “overweight” rating on the stock in a research report on Wednesday.
+Three analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+Based on data from MarketBeat.com, Angel Oak Mortgage currently has an average rating of “Buy” and an average target price of $19.50.

 Angel Oak Mortgage, Inc, a real estate finance company, focuses on acquiring and investing in first lien non- qualified mortgage loans and other mortgage-related assets in the United States mortgage market.
 The company qualifies as a real estate investment trust for federal income tax purposes.
 It generally would not be subject to federal corporate income taxes if it distributes at least 90% of its taxable income to its stockholders.